learn-co-students/template-of-welcome-to-assignments-welcome-to-assignments-1598386602/README.md

 ## Expectations for Flatiron

 To make assessments fair for you, we aim to meet certain expectations for our assessments and assessment process.
-Assessments should have *clear instructions*, *transparent rubrics*, *assistance with the process*, and *multiple opportunities*.
+Assessments should have *clear instructions*, *assistance with the process*, and *multiple opportunities*.

 ### Clear instructions